top of page

 Keeping Track of Your Homeschool Hours

 It's important to keep track of the time you spend homeschooling.
 Many states have rules about the number of hours or days required for homeschooling each year.
-You need to make sure you meet these requirements.
-Keeping a record of your homeschooling hours helps you stay organized and ensures you're meeting your state's homeschooling laws.
+Keeping a record of your homeschooling hours helps you stay organized and ensures you meet your state's homeschooling requirements.

-Doing arts and crafts to express creativity and learn new skills
+• Doing arts and crafts to develop creativity and skills.

-Taking nature walks to explore the natural world and learn about plants and animals
+• Taking nature walks to learn about plants and animals.

-Going on field trips to museums, zoos, and historical sites to experience learning firsthand
+• Going on field trips to museums, zoos, and historical sites.

 Keeping Records

-The activities you do, like experiments, projects, and field trips
+• The activities completed, including projects, experiments, and field trips.

 Tired of juggling binders and struggling to keep track of your child's homeschooling progress?